2015 6 Hours of Nürburgring: Practice

 Marc Lieb (pictured in 2014) was the fastest driver in the event's three practice sessions.

 There were three practice sessions—one 90-minute session each on Friday afternoon and early evening and a one-hour session on Saturday morning—preceding Sunday's race.
 The first practice session began on a damp track after some rain had fallen shortly before it started and this made drivers wary on their first attempts.
 Lap times lowered when the rain let up.
-The No. 7 Audi of Lotterer led the session in its latter half with the fastest lap time at 1 minute and 39.201 seconds, 0.076 seconds faster than any other car on the track.
+The No. 7 Audi of Lotterer led the session in its latter half with the fastest lap time at 1:39.201, 0.076 seconds faster than any other car on the track.
 His closest challenger was Jani in the No. 18 Porsche and Loïc Duval's No. 8 Audi followed in third place.
 Bernhard was fourth in the other Porsche and the quickest Toyota came fifth after a lap from Stéphane Sarrazin.
-LMP2 was led by Gustavo Yacamán's No. 28 G-Drive Racing car with a lap of 1 minute and 46.631 seconds set late in practice and was a second clear from teammate Sam Bird.
+LMP2 was led by Gustavo Yacamán's No. 28 G-Drive Racing car with a lap of 1:46.631 set late in practice and was a second clear from teammate Sam Bird.
 Gianmaria Bruni's No. 51 Ferrari was quickest in LMGTE Pro while the No. 83 car of Rui Águas helped the team to the top of the time sheets in LMGTE Am.
 While the session passed relatively peacefully, several cars slid off on the slippery tarmac and the session was stopped when Simon Trummer spun the No. 4 ByKolles CLM P1/01 into the final turn's gravel trap.